Level 1 Prepping & Preparedness

 The assumption is that the faucet will always deliver clean drinking water and the grocery store will always be open and accessible.
 Unfortunately this normalcy bias has helped keep the notion of preparedness out of the mainstream consciousness.

-While having a supply of food and water to last 1-2 weeks will not cover all hypothetical disruptions, it will set you off in the right direction to be prepared for many of today’s typical disruptive events within “Prepping and Preparedness 1” and hopefully eventually moving you towards “Prepping and Preparedness 2”.
+While having a supply of food and water to last 1-2 weeks will not cover all hypothetical disruptions, it will set you off in the right direction to be prepared for many of today’s typical disruptive events within “Prepping Level 1” and hopefully eventually moving you towards “Prepping Level 2”.

 Here’s what you might consider doing regarding water and food:

 It is a near medical certainty that you will not survive without any water much beyond 3-days.
 That said, water is plentiful for most of us and not much of a thought is given towards securing some extra.
 It’s always available at your faucet tap, right?

 How or why might your water supply be disrupted?

 Contamination of the water supply.
 We hear about this every year somewhere in the country.
 I recall quite a number of times hearing on the news how residents of one town or another (or entire local regions) have been told not to drink the water, or to boil it first due to some type of contamination.

 Construction accidents may rip into a water main and contaminate the water.

 There are other scenarios too which could temporarily interrupt your source of safe water.

 How soon before the local grocery stores are sold out of water during “an event”?